A 1.431-Competitive Algorithm for Combinatorial Group Testing: Proof of Lemma and Lemma

 In addition, by Step (4) and Step (5), it will occur an additional test $T^{'}_{z}\in A \subseteq \mathscr{T}$, where $T^{'}_{z}$ is a succeeding test of $T_x$ with result contaminated, only if $T_x$ is the sixth test with result pure in the current phase.
 Given that each $T^{'}_{z}$ is of result contaminated, it follows that there must exist a test (such as $T_y$) in this phase.
 Consequently, the number of additional tests similar to $T^{'}_{z}$ is equal to or less than the number of tests similar to $T_y$.

-From the above analysis and by the definition of a zig-zag tuple, for any $1\le r(T)\le r_m$, the two tests mapping to the moves $(r(T)-1\rightarrow)$ and $(r(T)\Rightarrow)$ form a zig-zag tuple with a possible additional test $T'$ (note that $T'$ exists only if it occurs more than five tests with results pure in the phase containing $T$), implying that the number of tuples in $C_3$ equals to $(|C_3|-|A|)/2$, which establishes the lemma (see Figure~\ref{fig:example}(b)). $\Box$
+From the above analysis and by the definition of a zig-zag tuple, for any $1\le r(T)\le r_m$, the two tests mapping to the moves $(r(T)-1\rightarrow)$ and $(r(T)\Rightarrow)$ form a zig-zag tuple with a possible additional test $T'$ (note that $T'$ exists only if it occurs more than five tests with results pure in the phase containing $T$), implying that the number of tuples in $C_3$ equals to $(|C_3|-|A|)/2$, which establishes the claim (see Figure~\ref{fig:example}(b)). $\Box$

-\begin{observation} Suppose that some test $T'$ of test result contaminated has the largest rank in $C_3$ and $T''$ has the largest rank in $C_4$.
-Then $C_4$ is formed by a series of disjoint tests having consecutive ranks $(0, 1, 2, \cdots, r(T''))$ and results pure, where $r(T'')+2 \le r(T')$. \end{observation}
+\begin{claim} Suppose that a test $T'$ whose result is contaminated has the largest rank in $C_3$, and that $T''$ has the largest rank in $C_4$.
+Then $C_4$ consists of a series of disjoint tests with consecutive ranks $(0, 1, 2, \cdots, r(T''))$, all of which have pure results, where $r(T'')+2 \le r(T')$. \end{claim}

 {\bf Proof.}\,~We first prove that $C_4$ is formed by a series of disjoint tests of consecutive ranks such that $(0,1,2,\cdots,r(T''))$ if it is not empty.

 Since $C_4 = \mathscr{T} \setminus (C_1 \cup C_2 \cup C_3)$, it is evident that every test in $C_4$ is indeed pure in terms of its test results.
 Consider the case of $C_4 = \{T_u, T_v, \cdots, T''\}$ (note that we rearrange the tests in $C_4$ based on their ranks in ascending order), for the sake of contradiction, we assume that $r(T_u)+1 < r(T_v)$.
 The ranks of the tests in the subset $\mathscr{T'}$(consisting of the remaining tests after removing all additional tests from $\mathscr{T}\setminus (C_1\cup C_2)$) are consecutive, so there exists a test subset $\mathscr{T}_1$ between $T_u$ and $T_v$, such that it contains $r(T_v)-r(T_u)-1$ pure tests of ranks $(r(T_u)+1,r(T_u)+2, \cdots, r(T_v)-1)$.
 Since $\mathscr{T}_1$ does not belong to $C_4$ and is exactly not in $C_1\cup C_2$, we have $\mathscr{T}_1\in C_3$.
 By the definition of $C_3$, it has another test subset, denoted by $\mathscr{T}_2$, comprising a consecutive series of contaminated tests with ranks $(r(T_u)+2,r(T_u)+3, \cdots, r(T_v))$, where each test in $\mathscr{T}_2$ is paired individually with every test in $\mathscr{T}_1$.
 Let $T_{z}$ be the test with contaminated result and rank $r(T_v)$ in $\mathscr{T}_1$.
 Based on the continuity of ranks, there must exist a test subset denoted $\mathscr{T}_3$, consisting of a series of tests with pure results and ranks $(r(T_u), r(T_u) + 1, \cdots, r(T_v))$, positioned between $T_z$ and $T_v$.
 However, in this way, $\mathscr{T}_3 \subseteq C_4$ which contradicts that there is no test between $T_u$ and $T_v$.
 As a result, we can conclude that $r(T_u)+1 \ge r(T_v)$.